 17.12.11.
 Steel mesh fence cordon.
 Madras St / St John's Anglican Church demolition site view, Arrow House demolition site, red zone, abandoned high rises, PWC middle, Newstalk ZB awaiting demolition right.
 All bldgs in the pic would be demolished.
 Liverpool Terraces apartments would be built, foreground

-By Holden Blackwells back wall, several pallets bore salvaged stones from St Johns Church, including Oamaru whitestone & a couple of broken, white marble, memorial plaques.
-On one pallet a column capital was plastic-wrapped.
-Another pallet held the baptismal font.
-Next to a Structex shipping container, an Oamaru whitestone altar awaited church resurrection.
-Leaded glass windows & wrought iron were strewn.
+By Holden Blackwells back-wall, several pallets bore salvaged-stones from St Johns Church, including Oamaru whitestone & a couple of broken, white-marble memorial-plaques.
+On one pallet, a column-capital, plastic-wrapped.
+On another pallet, a baptismal font.
+Next to a Structex shipping-container, an Oamaru whitestone-altar awaited church resurrection.
+Leaded-glass windows & wrought-iron was strewn about.

 17.12.11.
 Salvaged St John's Anglican Church whitestones on pallets, by Holden Blackwells back wall, St John's demolition site, Madras St / Hereford St. Holden Blackwells would be demolished